 Aim 2.1.
 Develop a comprehensive set of robustness proxies for yeast genes.

-Biological robustness means persistence of phenotype in the presence of genetic, environmental, or stochastic perturbations [66-68, 108-113].
+Biological robustness means persistence of phenotype in the presence of genetic, environmental, or stochastic perturbations {Balouri, 2008 #533;Masel, 2009 #532;Wagner, 2012 #2242;Wagner, 2008 #2250;Wagner, 2008 #2249;Felix, 2008 #2253;Masel, 2010 #2111;Kitano, 2004 #1495;Kitano, 2007 #1488;Kitano, 2004 #1495;Kitano, 2007 #1488}.
 One way to gauge a gene’s role in robustness is the phenotypic variation in its null mutant.
 Larger phenotypic variation of the null mutant indicates a stronger role in robustness for the wildtype gene.
-Variation in morphology and expression levels have been used as proxies of robustness [56, 67, 108, 114].
+Variation in morphology and expression levels have been used as proxies of robustness {Balouri, 2008 #533;Masel, 2009 #532;Promislow, 2004 #530;Cooper, 2006 #535}.
 Coefficient of variation (CV), which is the standard deviation divided by the mean, is a normalized robustness proxy to compare phenotypic measures at different levels.
 Gene functions are context-dependent, and essentiality and non-essentiality can vary by experimental conditions.
 Hence, practical measures of robustness depend on the source of perturbations, i.e, experimental conditions.
 For example, genes in galactose catabolism are non-essential in glucose-containing media, but can become essential when galactose is the limiting nutrient.
 To obtain a big picture for gene robustness, here, we propose to collect and compute a large set of proxy measures of gene robustness under various experimental conditions.
-This resource can not only help us to infer LIMs on robustness, it is likely a useful resource for a broader community [115, 116].
+This resource can not only help us to infer LIMs on robustness, it is likely a useful resource for a broader community {Venancio, 2010 #2426;Dhami, 2011 #2354}.

 First, we will focus on phenotypic proxies of robustness and curate a large set of relevant genome-scale phenotypic datasets.
-We will start with Saccharomyces Genome Database (SGD) that provides many published functional genomic datasets, Gene Expression Ominibus (GEO), and Yeast Fitness Database [117, 118].
+We will start with Saccharomyces Genome Database (SGD) that provides many published functional genomic datasets, Gene Expression Ominibus (GEO), and Yeast Fitness Database {Hillenmeyer, 2010 #2042;Hillenmeyer, 2010 #2042;Hillenmeyer, 2008 #541}.
 Preliminary search of GEO showed that many datasets of gene expression are potentially useful, including studies on cell cycles (GDS2347), heat shock stress (GDS2343, 1711, 281, 36, and 35), oxidative stress (GDS108), rapamycin effect (GDS2338), various growth inhibitions (GDS2196 and 1636), polymorphic variation (GDS1115 and 1116), and nutrient limitations (GDS777, 115, 112, and 111).
-Other interesting datasets include protein abundance [119], protein expression noises [120], half-lives [121], dosage effect [122], mRNA half-lives [123], antioxidant responses[124, 125], and survival in nutrient limiting conditions [126].
+Other interesting datasets include protein abundance {Ghaemmaghami, 2003 #2454}, protein expression noises {Newman, 2006 #2467}, half-lives {Belle, 2006 #2005}, dosage effect {Magtanong, 2011 #2020;Magtanong, 2011 #2020}, mRNA half-lives {Carlini, 2005 #2456}, antioxidant responses{Wu, 2011 #1879;Ng, 2008 #1893}, and survival in nutrient limiting conditions {Petti, 2011 #694}.
 We will group datasets by strains and experimental conditions, convert and/or normalize different data when necessary, and compute CVs as proxies for robustness.
 Principal components will be used to evaluate interdependency.
-PI’s group has already analyzed growth fitness measures in various conditions [127, 128] and morphological robustness (section 3.5.2).
+PI’s group has already analyzed growth fitness measures in various conditions {Deutschbauer, 2005 #548;Steinmetz, 2002 #551} and morphological robustness (section 3.5.2).

 These research activities clearly require substantial effort of careful reading and critical thinking, and it is therefore an ideal project for crowd-sourcing.
 PI will lead students to exhaustively survey literature, critically read and evaluate experimental findings in four courses (Fig 8 in section 5, page 14).
 Students will use PI’s wiki web-server to work collaboratively (http://sunrays.spelman.edu/bgd/).
 PI will also lead students to perform bioinformatics and computational tasks in two courses (Fig 8 in section 5).
 Parsing and merging of heterogeneous datasets are suitable bioinformatics projects for undergraduates.